beginning of content

 What are the symptoms of gonorrhoea?

-Gonorrhoea only usually causes symptoms if it affects the eyes or urethra.
+Gonorrhoea usually only causes symptoms if it affects the eyes or urethra.

 If you do have symptoms, they may include:

-In females, they may include:
+In females, symptoms may include:

-In males, they may include:
+In males, symptoms may include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.